 I'm speechless.
 There's a "Casablanca" one too that's even more baffling/openly insulting.
-I was hoping to save this macro for a special occasion, but I believe it is totally appropriate to post it now:

 Anyway, "Justice League Unlimited" season one!
 Good God, this series is amazing.
 I love, love, love how the series uses some of the more unusual and obscure characters; Question (how's this for an animation challenge?), Huntress, and Booster Gold are awesome and even Vibe, Gypsy, and the Wonder Twins get some love.
 Most of the episodes in this season involve a terrific story arc with an ending that makes your jaw hit the floor and stay there.
 "Epilogue" sticks in my craw a little, though I was warned that it would (spoilers galore in that link) and it is nonetheless a very nice episode even though it's kind of an odd one out.
 Really, I just cannot get over how good this series is.
 The fact that there's another whole season makes me giddy, but I don't really want it to end either, not least because this is the very last of the DCAU.